eslint/eslint/docs/developer-guide/working-with-rules.md

 * If your rule is enforcing the inclusion of something, use a short name without a special prefix.
 * Keep your rule names as short as possible, use abbreviations where appropriate, and no more than four words.
 * Use dashes between words.

-## Rule Acceptance Criteria

-Because rules are highly personal (and therefore very contentious), accepted rules should:

-* Not be library-specific.
-* Demonstrate a possible issue that can be resolved by rewriting the code.
-* Be general enough so as to apply for a large number of developers.
-* Not be the opposite of an existing rule.
-* Not overlap with an existing rule.

 ## Runtime Rules